 For close to two decades the Center for Comparative Studies in Race and Ethnicity has provided students critical experiential learning experiences via its interdisciplinary undergraduate fellowship programs and community engaged learning courses that asks students to analyze issues through the lens of critical race studies with an aim towards social justice.
 CCSRE offers undergraduate summer fellowships as part of its Social Justice and Community Engagement Program.
-These fellowships include:
+These fellowships are Cardinal Quarter Fellowships, which include:

 - PRAXIS: Community Engagement, Advocacy and Social Change